flyvercity/fvcgen/README.md

 - **Geodesy**: pygeodesy for accurate coordinate transformations
 - **Kinematics**: Custom kinematic equations for object movement
 - **Generation**: FVC file format generation with error simulation

-## License

-This project is part of the FlyverCity ecosystem.